wenleicao/wenleicao.github.io/_posts/2019-12-14-Deal_with_complex_DAX_measure.md

 <img src="/images/blog31/dax_table_view.PNG">

 ### a.
 Get all eligible providers under certain filter context (here we assume filter context is  clinic = 'C2' and Tier = 't1')
-First step, we will use Calculatetable function to enforce the filter context we will encounter, let use say, user chose C2 and t1.
+First step, I will use Calculatetable function to enforce the filter context I will encounter, let use say, user chose C2 and t1.

 <img src="/images/blog31/dax_step1_filter_record.PNG">